chinchilak/du_whys/README.md

     `git clone https://github.com/chinchilak/du_whys.git`

+2. Navigate into project folder:

+    `cd du_whys`

-2. Install the project dependencies:
+3. Install the project dependencies:

     `pip install -r requirements.txt`

-3. Navigate to the project directory:
+4. Navigate to the project directory:

     `cd du`

-4. Start the development server (default: http://127.0.0.1:8000/):
+5. Start the development server (default: http://127.0.0.1:8000/):

     `python manage.py runserver`

-7. Access the API endpoints in your browser
+6. Access the API endpoints in your browser

 - `POST /import`: Imports data from a JSON file to the database.
 - `GET /detail/<model_name>/`: Retrieves all data for a specific model.